-Fort Myers Beach (and Sanibel Island) took a direct hit from Hurricane Ian this fall, leaving its beachfront in shambles.
+The trouble began when Fort Myers Beach (and Sanibel Island) in Southwest Florida took a direct hit from Hurricane Ian this fall, leaving its beachfront in shambles, and an outbreak of red tide, possibly caused by Ian, is plaguing the Gulf Coast from Clearwater south to Fort Myers Beach and Naples.

-What to expect for 2023 Spring Break in Florida
+What else to expect for 2023 Spring Break in Florida

 - Higher prices for hotels are a post-pandemic reality, and it won’t get better this year.
 Florida’s hotels are getting top dollar, as much as $500 to $600 per night in prime destinations.
 Comparison shop before you book a room.